waqar-nadeem/waqar-nadeem/README.md

 **Aspiring Full-Stack Software Developer**

-I am a dedicated Bachelors in Science in Computer Science Undergraduate passionate about building scalable web applications and cloud native architectures.
+I am a dedicated Bachelors in Science in Computer Science Undergraduate student, passionate about building scalable web applications and cloud native architectures.
 I am eager to bring my theoretical knowledge and technical skills with a practical mindset to create innovative software solutions.

 ### 💻 Technical Stack